vatpac-technology/sops/docs/aerodromes/Perth.md

     a) Departing from a runway nominated on the ATIS; and
     b) Assigned the standard assignable level; and
     c) Assigned a **Procedural SID**

+All other aircraft require a 'Next' call to PH TCU.

 !!! example
     <span class="hotline">**PH ADC** -> **PH TCU**</span>: "Next, ABC, runway 03"